Mediateeee/mediateeee.github.io/README.md

 hello,i am a little little webside.

 my owner is Mediateeee

 his name is Kosiwagi

 a chinese boy

-is not a japanese.
+is not a japanese boy

-but he likes japan
+but he likes japan.